afraarslan/dbtify/README.md

 • Song: ID and title.
 By definition, each ID is unique.
 Each song must reside in only one album.
 Each song may be produced by one or multiple artists.

-Two types of people will be using DBtify: Listeners and artists.
-You do not have to implement an authentication mechanism.
-You are allowed to provide two options for being a listener or an artist.
+Two types of people are using DBtify: Listeners and artists.
+Since we do not have to, I did not implement an authentication mechanism.
+I am allowed to provide two options for being a listener or an artist.
 The person can choose what he/she is and cannot perform other type of person’s operations.

-## 2 Requirements
+## Requirements
-Your UI must support the following operations:
+My UI must support the following operations:

 • Artists shall be able to add/update/delete albums.